luqmansen/luqmansen.github.io/content/scratchpads/Cross Database Query is Awful.md

  Nope.
 Redshift never pushes down query with join.
 It WILL PULL ALL THE F* DATA across the network, and do local filtering (can either local ssd filter, or worse, remote storage / RMS filter, way slower).
 If you gotta pull these hundreds million event table, uh, good luck.

-You ended up have to do something like this
+You will ended up having to do something like this
 ```sql
 select *
 from event